 2. Categorize Your Inactive Subscribers

 You need to segment your list accordingly because you tend to create a custom engagement sequence for each subset of your list.
 You can’t do that unless you define what these segments are.
-Think about each category of inactive subscriber.
+Think about each category of an inactive subscriber.
 For example:

 - Subscribers who have never purchased but still visit your website and open your emails.
 Those are spectators.
 You have their attention so now make it worth their while.